yezero/sandstorm/docs/developing/email-from-apps.md

 The current implementation of e-mail is hacky and not intended to be the long-term solution.
-In the long term, users will be able to connect e-mail addresses to their Sandstorm account and then grant them to apps as capabilities through the Powerbox UI.
+In the long term, users will be able to connect e-mail addresses to their Thurly account and then grant them to apps as capabilities through the Powerbox UI.
 Since the Powerbox and persistent capabilities are not yet implemented -- much less the ability to connect e-mails -- we are providing a hack so that